gibsonpp/GR-sslcm-data/README.md

 This metric is known as “total return-to-river” (RTR), which is distinct from the number of *spawners* present in a given year and population.
-The total abundance (RTR) numbers include all adult fish (all ages, both hatchery and natural-origin, both female and male); in the GR-LCM, we estimate the *composition* of the annual adult return by age and origin based on the weir and carcass data sets.
+The total abundance (RTR) numbers include all adult fish (all ages, both hatchery and natural-origin, both sexes); in the GR-LCM, we estimate the *composition* of the annual adult return by age and origin based on the weir and carcass data sets.

-Methods for estimating the total RTR are complex and vary by population.The field and analysis methods are described fully in Bliesner et al. (2020), but some relevant pieces are summarized here.
+Methods for estimating the total RTR are complex and vary by population.
+The field and analysis methods are described fully in Bliesner et al. (2020), but some relevant pieces are summarized here.

 There are two primary methods for estimating abundance of returning adults, depending on whether an adult weir is present.
 In the three